ddekaee/ddekaee/README.md

 ---

-## 👋 About Me
+## 👑 About Me

-Hi, I’m Arya Deka Al-Hadid — a programmer, designer, and security enthusiast with a passion for clean code and modern systems.
-I love building tools, apps, and automation that solve real-world problems, while also exploring trading and market structures.
+I am **Arya Deka Al-Hadid**, a man of discipline and vision.
+A programmer by craft, a designer by creativity, a guardian of security, and a trader by strategy.

+I build with precision, design with clarity, protect with vigilance, and trade with calculated confidence.
+For me, every line of code and every decision is a reflection of strength, order, and purpose.

 ---

 ## 🧠 What I Do

-- 👨‍💻 Code fullstack systems with modern stacks
+- 👨‍💻 Develop fullstack systems with modern technologies
-- 🎨 Design intuitive and functional interfaces
+- 🎨 Craft designs that embody elegance and functionality
-- 🛡️ Explore cybersecurity and system hardening
+- 🛡️ Strengthen digital systems with cybersecurity practices
-- 📊 Trade crypto and study market structure
+- 📊 Trade with discipline and a focus on structure

 ---